 What is the difference between a pre-approved and pre-qualified for home loans?

-It’s relatively easy to get a letter of pre-qualification.
-The process of securing a pre-qualification letter typically involves calling up a mortgage lender and providing them with some financial information.
+Letters of pre-qualification are relatively easy to get by contacting a mortgage lender and providing them with some financial information.

 A pre-approval, on the other hand, involves a preliminary credit check.
 Pre-approval provides you with a better estimate of what a home loan will look like for you.

 Often, homebuyers will get pre-qualified as a preliminary step at the beginning of their home buying process.
 When you start looking for homes, you’ll contact a mortgage professional for pre-approval.